caiken22/ep_nfx/working.md

 ###Notes
   - ep_headings for editorInfo usage
+  - ep_tasklist for more assistance